 These women believe incontinence is “just part of aging” or that heavy bleeding “just happens to some girls.”
 As a result, although pelvic health disorders affect nearly one-quarter of U.S. women, many end up suffering in silence.
-At Frye Regional Medical Center, our Pelvic Health Program is dedicated to helping these women and debunking the myths about female pelvic conditions.
+At Frye Regional Medical Center, our pelvic health physical therapists are dedicated to helping these women and debunking the myths about female pelvic conditions.

 - Pelvic organ prolapse

 - Interstitial cystitis